-a.
+- a.
 Did OSHA hold closing conference w/ BEELER CONSTRUCTION?
-Yes / No b.
-Names of contractors, their representatives and titles: (or attach list)
+Yes / No - 1.
+With other contractors?
+Yes / No - b.
+Names of contractors, their representatives and titles: (or attach list) - c.
+What alleged OSHA violations were discussed and with whom? (or attach list)